open-mmlab/mmselfsup/docs/en/user_guides/visualization.md

 python tools/analysis_tools/visualize_shape_bias.py --csv-dir $CVS_DIR --result-dir $CSV_DIR --colors $RGB --markers o --plotting-names $YOU_MODEL_NAME --model-names $YOU_MODEL_NAME
 ```

-- csv-dir, the same directory to save these csv files
+- `--csv-dir`, the same directory to save these csv files
-- colors, should be the RGB values, formatted in R G B, e.g. 100 100 100, and can be multiple RGB values, if you want
+- `--colors`, should be the RGB values, formatted in R G B, e.g. 100 100 100, and can be multiple RGB values, if you want
   to plot the shape bias of several models
-- plotting-names, the name of the legend in the shape bias figure, and you can set it as your model name.
+- `--plotting-names`, the name of the legend in the shape bias figure, and you can set it as your model name.
 If you want
   to plot several models, plotting_names can be multiple values
-- model-names, should be the same name specified in your config, and can be multiple names if you want to plot the
-  shape bias of several models
+- `--model-names`, should be the same name specified in your config, and can be multiple names if you want to plot the shape bias of several models

 Please note, every three values for `--colors` corresponds to one value for `--model-names`.
 After all of above steps, you
 are expected to obtain the following figure.